Mindi Abair: Performances and releases

 The album Summer Horns, a collaboration with Dave Koz, Gerald Albright, and Richard Elliot, was nominated for Best Pop Instrumental Album at the 2013 Grammy Awards.

 On May 27, 2014, Abair released Wild Heart on Concord Records imprint, Heads Up International.
 The record debuted at No. 1 on the Billboard Jazz chart and No. 152 on the Billboard Top 200.
 The record, which included collaborations with the late Gregg Allman, Joe Perry and Trombone Shorty, was nominated for Best Contemporary Instrumental Album in the 2015 Grammy Awards.

-Abair received the Mad Skills Award at the third annual She Rocks at NAMM Show (organized by NAMM, the National Association of Music Merchants) on January 24, 2015.
+Abair received the Mad Skills Award at the third annual She Rocks at NAMM Show on January 24, 2015.
 Held in Anaheim, California, the event was founded by the Women's International Music Network.

 In 2015, after working with Randy Jacobs (founder of The Boneshakers) on the tour for Wild Heart, he and Abair decided to form Mindi Abair and The Boneshakers, which includes Mindi Abair (saxophone, vocals), Randy Jacobs (guitar, vocals), Sweet Pea Atkinson (vocals), Rodney Lee (keyboards), Derek Frank (bass, vocals), and Third Richardson (drums, vocals).
 In late 2015, they released a live album Mindi Abair and The Boneshakers Live in Seattle via Pledge Music and HeadsUp, which featured a performance from Seattle's Dimitriou's Jazz Alley in February 2015.
 In summer 2017, the group announced their first studio project via Randy Jacobs' website.
 Recorded over five days at EastWest Studios with producer Kevin Shirley, The EastWest Sessions, included 11 blues and rock tracks, was released on September 15, 2017.
 Joe Bonamassa and Fantastic Negrito were featured guests.
 The album debuted at No. 3 on the Billboard Blues Albums Chart on the week of October 7, 2017.

 "Pretty Good for a Girl," a tongue-in-cheek track co-written by Abair and Jacobs for the album, inspired Abair to launch the web platform PrettyGoodForAGirl.net.
 The goal of the website is to celebrate exceptional women and turn "pretty good for a girl" into a phrase of empowerment.

 In October 2018, Mindi Abair and The Boneshakers released their first blues rock holiday album, All I Got For Christmas Is The Blues.
 It debuted at number 7 on the Billboard Blues Albums Chart, number 1 on the RMR Holiday Album and Song Chart and number 13 on Sirius XM Bluesville.
 It featured four original songs including "All I Got For Christmas Is The Blues" and five holiday classics including "Merry Christmas Baby" and "The Christmas Song".

 In June 2019, Abair and The Boneshakers released No Good Deed.
 It debuted at number 3 in the Billboard Blues Albums Chart.